On the Hedging of Options On Exploding Exchange Rates: Introduction

 Strict local martingales, that is, local martingales that are not martingales, have recently been introduced in the financial industry to model exchange rates under the risk-neutral measure.
-This is due to the fact that they are able to capture observed features of the market well such as implied volatiliy surfaces and that they are easily analytically tractable.
-An important example is the class of ``quadratic normal volatility'' models, a family of local martingales, which for example are studied in \citet{Andersen} and in our companion paper \citet{CFR_qnv}.
-For a discussion of strict local martingale Foreign Exchange models from a more economic point of view, we refer the reader to \citet{JP_foreign}.
+This is due to the fact that they are able to capture observed features of the market well such as implied volatility surfaces and that they are easily analytically tractable.
+An important example is the class of ``quadratic normal volatility'' models, a family of local martingales, which for example are studied in Andersen \cite{Andersen} and in our companion paper Carr et al.~\cite{CFR_qnv}.

-A standard definition of a contingent claim price in a complete market framework is its minimal superreplicating cost under the risk-neutral measure.
-As \citet{HLW} show, put-call parity then usually does not hold in strict local martingale models.
-Even more disturbingly, the minimal superreplicating price for an asset modelled as a strict local martingale in a complete market is below its current value.
-However, due to an admissibility constraint on trading strategies, these models do not yield arbitrage opportunities.
-For example, the strategy of shorting the asset modelled by a strict local martingale and replicating its payoff for a lower cost is not allowed, as it might lead to unbounded negative wealth before the strategy matures.

-This implies that pricing contingent claims via minimal superreplicating cost might not be the correct approach for models with asset prices that follow strict local martingale dynamics.
-Otherwise, put-call parity fails to hold and it is possible to replicate a forward contract by dynamic hedging with lower initial cost than the buy-and-hold replication.
-However, in real markets put and call prices are usually quoted in implied volatilities yielding directly put-call parity.
-This mismatch of observed prices in markets and superreplicating prices in arbitrage-free models does not appear to be a paradox but more a lack in the theory of Mathematical Finance.
+There is a vast literature on pricing options in strict local martingale models, often coined ``bubbles.''
+For an overview of this literature, we refer the interested reader to the recent survey by Protter \cite{Protter_2013_bubbles}.
+Heston et al.~\cite{HLW} were among the first to point out that put-call parity usually does not hold in strict local martingale models.
+For a discussion of these models specifically in the context of Foreign Exchange, we refer the reader to Jarrow and Protter \cite{JP_foreign}.

+Further models in which strict local martingales appear can be found among the class of stochastic volatility models; Sin \cite{Sin} was among the first to point this out.
+For example, in the log-normal SABR model, if the asset price process is positively correlated with the stochastic volatility process, then it follows strict local martingale dynamics; see Example~6.1 in Henry-Labord\`ere \cite{HenryLabordere}.

+Several papers suggest adjustments to the pricing of contingent claims by expectations in strict local martingale models in order to address the lack of put-call parity:

+Lewis \cite{Lewis} proposes to add a correction term to the price of a call.
+However, this approach lacks a clear economic motivation.
+As his starting point is exactly put-call parity for model prices, it is not clear how other contingent claims should be priced.